On the $p$-divisibility of class numbers of an infinite family of imaginary quadratic fields $\mathbb{Q} (\sqrt{d})$ and $\mathbb{Q} (\sqrt{d+1}).$: Iizuka's Conjecture

-The following result on class numbers of imaginary quadratic fields is recently proved by Y.Iizuka in \cite{IY}. \begin{theorem} There is an infinite family of pairs of imaginary quadratic fields $\Q(\sqrt{d})\ and \ \Q(\sqrt{d+1})$ with $d\in \Z$ whose class numbers are both divisible by $3.$ \end{theorem} In this article, we generalize the above result for all odd prime numbers $p$ by using theorem \ref{main theorem1} and prove the following theorem.
+Y.Iizuka recently proves the following result on divisibility of the class numbers of imaginary quadratic fields in \cite{IY}. \begin{theorem} There is an infinite family of pairs of imaginary quadratic fields $\Q(\sqrt{d})\ and \ \Q(\sqrt{d+1})$ with $d\in \Z$ whose class numbers are both divisible by $3.$ \end{theorem} Based on the above theorem, Iizuka conjectured the following \begin{conj} (Iizuka) For any prime $p$ and any positive integer $n,$ there is an infinite family of $n+1$ successive real (or imaginary) quadratic fields with $D \in \Z$ whose class numbers are divisible by $p.$ \end{conj} As a consequence of \Cref{T2} and \Cref{main theorem1}, we get a generalization of \Cref{I} for all odd prime numbers $p$ and prove the following corollary. \begin{cor} For every odd prime number there is an infinite family of pairs of imaginary quadratic fields $\Q(\sqrt{d})\ and \ \Q(\sqrt{d+1})$ with $d\in \Z$ whose class numbers are both divisible by $p.$ \end{cor}